-I vividly remember the late Ravi Zacharias often referring to Francis Thompson's 182-line poem 'The Hound of Heaven' in his teachings.
+I vividly remember a late preacher often referring to Francis Thompson's 182-line poem 'The Hound of Heaven' in his teachings.
 The heavy alliteration of the 'h' sound in the title literally pounded on my heart as it mimicked the footsteps of God chasing me down.
-Thompson brilliantly captures David's feeling of being hunted down … Continue reading The Hound of Heaven
+Thompson brilliantly captures David's feeling of being hunted down and … Continue reading The Hound of Heaven

 Recently, I was having a chat with a friend and of course we took the inevitable trip down dusty memory lanes to scenes in our history we are grateful are well tucked away in the past.
 In the aftermath of that conversation, I was left thinking about an article I read a few years ago … Continue reading What to do when you get dumped